trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/manageusers.md

 Login as `admin` user to create a new user

-:::note
+:::info

-Select Web Admin &rarr; Manage &rarr; Users
+:point_right: Select Web Admin &rarr; Manage &rarr; Users

 :::